lamikr/rocm_sdk_builder/README.md

 }
 ```

-2. Then you will need to add your <build_order_number>_<name>.binfo file to binfo/binfo_list.sh file.
+- Then you will need to add your <build_order_number>_<name>.binfo file to binfo/binfo_list.sh file.

 ### ROCM SDK Builder Major Components

-1. babs.sh and build/build.sh scripts provides the framework for the build system and could be used more or less without modifications for building also some other multi-source code projects. babs.sh provides the user-interface and build.sh provides most of the functionality.
-You can get help for available babs (acronym babs ain't patch build system)) commands with -h.
+- babs.sh, build/build.sh and build/binfo_utils.sh provides the framework for the build system and can be used more or less without modifications also on other projects.
+You can get help for available babs (acronym babs ain't patch build system)) commands with the '-h' argument.

 ```
 [lamikr@localhost rocm_sdk_builder (master)]$ ./babs.sh -h